Colin-Duckworth/USGS_Summary/README.md

 ## Final Notes

-The Draw.io diagrams should be the primary reference for understanding the hardware architecture, while the source code provides the current software implementation.
+The Draw.io diagrams should be the main reference for understanding the hardware architecture, while the source code provides the current software implementation.
 Together, they should provide a solid foundation for continuing development of the project.